aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/save-webpage/_index.md

 ﻿---
-title: "Download a Web page and save it in the specified document format"
+title: "Download a Web page and save it in the specified document format online"
-second_title: " online"
 articleTitle: "Download a Web page and save it in the specified document format"
 linktitle: "Download a Web page and save it in the specified document format"
 type: docs